 I have a deep passion for helping others restore emotional balance to their lives.
-I believe every individual is capable of change and possesses positive skills that can be strengthens to achieve their desired change.
+I believe every individual is capable of change and possesses positive skills that can be strengthened to achieve their desired change.
 I have experience working with children, teens, couples, individual adults, and families.

 I view therapy as a collaborative process between us that aims to deepen your understanding of yourself in a focused effort to promote the change you are desiring.
 I view my role as a facilitator in your process of self-discovery, and as a facilitator, I listen and guide the process through questions, reflections, and observations.
 With children, I utilize play therapy techniques to guide their process to emotional mastery and self-discovery.

 I recognize and understand the difficulty in seeking therapy and honor the pace you set throughout this process.
 My priority is in establishing a relationship with you that is defined by trust, gentleness, compassion, and a genuine concern for you and your wellbeing.
 Together we will work toward meeting your goals for yourself, your family, or your child.

 Children use play to make sense of the world around them and as a tool for communication.
 Children communicate their emotions, perception of the world, and experiences in the world with others through play.
 I am passionate about utilizing various play therapy techniques to guide children toward healing, and the resolution of problems in their lives.
 Through play therapy methods, children gain mastery over their emotions, enhance their problem-solving skills, learn new ways of relating to others, and increase their self-esteem.
 It would be a privilege to be a part of this journey toward healing for you and your child.